soumyakbhattacharyya/cloud-native-repo/README.md

   * it is possible to restrict user to be able to interact with cloudfront edge location which are cheaper than the other; at the cost of higher expense; however AWS ensures that user gets the content from the edge location with minimum latency, from the chosen cloudfront region

 ## Cloud Native Solution Architecture <a name="CloudNative"></a>

+### Why Cloud Native solution architecture is required

+### What is Cloud Native solution architecture
+### How to achive Cloud Native solution architecture
+### What are the foundational design patterns in Cloud Native solution architecture
+### What are the boundary design patterns in Cloud Native solution architecture
+### What are the control design patterns in Cloud Native solution architecture
+### What are the deployment pattern in Cloud Native solution architecture
+### What are the testing pattern in Cloud Native solution architecture
+### What are the monitoring pattern in Cloud Native solution architecture
+### What are the security related patterns in Cloud Native solution architecture